 Community and Wellbeing

 To oversee and provide scruitiny and direction for Safeguarding, health and safety, behaviour, School Council, Parent Voice, family support in Four Acres Academy and Children's Centres, community engagement and PR and marketing.
-This committee meets three times a year with an additional strategic planning and introduction meeting in term one.
+This committee meets six times a year with a strategic planning and introduction meeting in term one.

 Chair:Debra Bryant (Parent Director of the Little Acorn Trust and for Safeguarding in the Little Acorn Trust)

-Local Governors: Steve Lewis - Health and Safety, Sabrina Bidgood Gittings - Parent, Siobhan Walsh - Childrens Centre, Jim Hodgeson - Wider Community (HWCP)
+Local Governors: Steve Lewis - Health and Safety, Sabrina Bidgood Gittings - Parent, Siobhan Walsh - Four Acres Childrens Centre, Jim Hodgeson - Wider Community (HWCP)